-My teaching includes courses on Spanish language and culture at the undergraduate level and courses in applied linguistics at the graduate level.
+My teaching includes courses on Spanish language and culture and Hispanic applied linguistics at the undergraduate level, and courses in applied linguistics and Spanish language teaching at the graduate level.

 My research focuses on humor, pragmatics, Spanish language teaching (as a second/heritage language), multimodality, and eye-tracking.

-I am the founding Co-Editor in Chief of E-JournALL, EuroAmerican Journal of Applied Linguistics and Languages, and Associate Editor of the Journal of Spanish Language Teaching, and Director of Publications of ASELE, Asociación para la Enseñanza del Español como Lengua Extranjera.
+I am the founding Co-Editor in Chief of E-JournALL, EuroAmerican Journal of Applied Linguistics and Languages, Associate Editor of the Journal of Spanish Language Teaching, and Director of Publications of ASELE, Asociación para la Enseñanza del Español como Lengua Extranjera.
 Since 2019, I am the co-editor of the Routledge Innovations in L2 Spanish Language Teaching series

 I received a Ph.D. in English/Applied Linguistics from Texas A&M University-Commerce (2017), a Ph.D. in Spanish and English from the University of Alicante (2013), an M.A. in Teaching and Promoting Italian Language and Culture (PROMOITALS) from the University of Milan (2010, Italy), and an M.A. in Teaching Spanish and English as Second/Foreign Languages from the University of Alicante (2008, Spain).
 I am also a certified FACS (Facial Action Coding System) rater.